-When you implement this solution in a production environment, you connect to your on-premises environment, which is connected to your GCP project through Cloud VPN or Dedicated Interconnect.
+When you implement this solution in a production environment, you connect to your on-premises environment, which is connected to your Google Cloud project through Cloud VPN or Dedicated Interconnect.

 If you want to try this method for this tutorial, but you don't have an established Cloud VPN or dedicated connection, you can use the following steps to create two interconnected VPCs in the same project.
 One VPC houses the custom IP address and the other acts as the on-premises environment.